An introduction to medical translation

 What are the benefits to you?

-These two webinars will give you an up-to-date overview of how to specialise in medical translation.
+These two videos will give you an up-to-date overview of how to specialise in medical translation.
 You will have a clear idea of what is involved, what you need to do, and how you can develop your career.